+spectra, qualitative analysis, and multi-step synthesis.
+The CHEM 2203 or concurrent enrollment in CHEM 2203.

-This lab course is a continuation of techniques developed in CHEM 2112.
-Emphasis on spectroscopy, interpretation of spectra, qualitative analysis, and multi-step synthesis.
-The experiments are designed to complement the principles concurrently presented in the corresponding lecture class.
-Lab fee: \$15.
-Prerequisites: CHEM 2103, CHEM 2112, and CHEM 2203 or concurrent enrollment in CHEM 2203.
+experiments are designed to complement the principles This lab course is a continuation of techniques developed concurrently presented in the corresponding lecture class. in CHEM 2112.
+Emphasis on spectroscopy, interpretation of Lab fee: \$15.
+Prerequisites: CHEM 2103, CHEM 2112, and